Twitch star Kai Cenat can't stop won't stop during a 30-day stream

 It's a feat that's become increasingly popular.
 Kai's attempt has attracted a lot of attention and succeeded at its goal: he's now the world's most-subscribed Twitch streamer, where he encourages others to try the marathon format out themselves.

-His massive, multi-story house is also rigged with cameras that can follow him wherever he goes.
-Fans seemingly got a kick out of the subathon antics, as TikTok clips from the stream nabbed thousands of views.
+But the subathon has not been without controversy.
+Earlier this week, Cenat faced allegations that he was streaming live on Twitch while having a sexual act performed on him.
+He denied the allegation on his broadcast, saying the woman was not performing a sexual act, but merely rubbing his thigh.

-Cenat's success has also come despite run-ins with Twitch censors.
+Cenat's success has also included run-ins with Twitch censors.
 His fourth and latest ban lasted a few days right before the subathon started.
 It followed him taking edibles and passing out on-stream (Twitch's guidelines prohibit "dangerous consumption of alcohol or other substances that lead to being incapacitated").

 Who is Kai Cenat?